IceQubex/DIFL-Tuberculosis/README.md

 The numbers datasets were mainly used for evaluating correctness of algorithms, and determining the best hyper-parameters for the task of domain adaptation in tuberculosis detection.

+The required libraries and frameworks, and their corresponding version numbers are listed in the requirements.txt file.

 ## Numbers Domain Adaptation

 This repository contains code that is related to the task of domain adaptation in optical character recognition using numbers.
 There are 4 main datasets that were utilized, namely: